plantain-00/prerender-js/README.md

 [![Downloads](https://img.shields.io/npm/dm/prerender-js.svg)](https://www.npmjs.com/package/prerender-js)

 # prerender-js
-A CLI tool to prerender a page and save html element by id to a file.
+A CLI tool to prerender a page and save a html element to a file.

 #### install